noah-schechter/docs-remix/content/docs/Safety and Security/risk-model.md

 #### What could go wrong?
 As with user and investigation data, it’s helpful to think about the risks to the confidentiality, integrity, and availability of this data.

 - **Confidentiality is broken.** To protect the confidentiality of source material, we use strong bucket permissions on AWS S3, and encrypt the data at rest.
 When serving source material to users in the Atlos interface, the application generates a unique URL containing a cryptographic signature that allows access to the given resource.
 As a result, if an attacker is able to attain remote code execution control over our server, they would have access to source material (though, for reasons explained below, they would not have the ability to delete source material).
 Note that we would disclose source material to law enforcement if compelled by a valid legal request.
-Note that links submitted to Atlos as source material are forwarded to the [Internet Archive](https://archive.org/), and their contents will therefore be publicly available in the Wayback Machine.
+Note that projects can be configured to send all links submitted to Atlos as source material to the [Internet Archive](https://archive.org/).
+When users opt in to this feature, the contents of all links submitted to a given project will be be publicly available in the Wayback Machine.
 - **Integrity is broken.** To protect the integrity of source material, Atlos does not allow users to reupload or directly delete source material; we also have “object versioning” setup on our Amazon S3 bucket to protect source material in the case of an application failure or error, and multi-factor delete protection enabled.
 Therefore, an attacker would have to gain control over an Atlos core team member’s physical MFA device in order to modify or delete source material.
 Note that we assume that Amazon AWS itself is secure.
 - **Availability is broken.** To protect the availability of source material, we use Amazon AWS S3 for storage, a highly robust file storage service.
 As noted above, we also have special safeguards in place against deleting source material.
-We also submit source links to the Internet Archive to be independently archived.

 It is also important to note that our automatic archival system is not perfect.
 While generally robust, our archival system has limitations, and it’s not meant for evidentiary or forensic purposes.
 For example, our archival system can’t archive pages that require authentication (e.g., private Telegram links); it may miss media on certain pages; and it might sometimes break.